it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authentication_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 2.4.4

-- Use Multifactor Authentication for All Administrative Access - Use MFA via encrypted channels for all administrative account access.
+- Require Multifactor Authentication for All Administrative Access - Use MFA via encrypted channels for all administrative account access.
 >Election technology administrative accounts have tremendous capabilities to do harm if taken over through a social engineering or other attack.
 Protecting them with MFA is extremely important.

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 2.4.5
-- Ensure Authentication is centrally managed  - Configure access for all accounts through as few centralized points of authentication as possible, including network, security, and cloud systems[I'm somewhat assuming that most platforms will have this capability by default, so it might not be worth mentioning].
+- Ensure Authentication is centrally managed  - Configure access for all accounts through as few centralized points of authentication as possible, including network, security, and cloud systems.

-[AMW: This language isn't sharp enough.
-It is either a centralized point of authentication for all users or per user type (i.e. admin, voter, pollworker, etc) or not a requirement.
-"Few" is going to be hard to enforce.]

-[PL:tweaked it is so that all CRUD function are "managed" in a central fashion.]

 Applies to: Web components